lnay/sagetex-blog/thought.md

-My way of getting round this, at the cost of potential chaotic hackery, is to make use of commands in (La)Tex such as `\let`, `\def`, and `\renewcommand` to move the responsibility of displaying the symbols the way you want, onto the main LaTex document, instead of SageMath.
+My way of getting round this, at the cost of potential chaotic hackery, is to make use of commands in (La)Tex such as `\let`, `\def`, and `\renewcommand` to move the responsibility of displaying the symbols the way you want, onto the main LaTeX document, instead of SageMath.

 Suppose you want to create an expression from SageMath involving $\beta^{n}\_{-}$.
 In the SageMath code, you can only define a symbol for `beta` (displayed as